2. The Buddha of Our Kalpa: Shakyamuni Buddha

 In my opinion, the discussion of Buddhism necessarily starts with its founder.
 Our historical Buddha is Shakyamuni Buddha, also known as Siddhartha Gautama Buddha.

-According to the result of an archeological excavation by Dr. Robin Coningham of Durham University at the Mayadevi Temple, the exact birthplace of Shakyamuni Buddha in Lumbini, Nepal, revealed the Buddha was born in the sixth century BC.
+According to the results of an archaeological excavation by Dr. Robin Coningham of Durham University at the Mayadevi Temple, the exact birthplace of Shakyamuni Buddha in Lumbini, Nepal, revealed that the Buddha was born in the sixth century BC.

-Buddha was born into an aristocratic family, his father being the chieftain of the Shakya clan.
+Buddha was born into an aristocratic family, with his father serving as the chieftain of the Shakya clan.
 Shortly after his birth, his father brought in a palace soothsayer, who told him that his son would grow up to be either a great political leader or a religious one.
-His father, keen on his son following him as a political leader, decided to shelter him from the harsh realities of the outside world and restricted him from wandering outside.
+His father, keen on his son following in his footsteps as a political leader, decided to shelter him from the harsh realities of the outside world and restricted his movements, keeping him from wandering outside.
 In addition, he pampered his son with luxury and beautiful maidens who would please him with their physical beauty, music, dances, etc. Yet, these temptations did not move the young prince.
 Eventually, when he was twenty-nine, the young prince finally convinced his father to let him out of the palace.
-In four subsequent trips, he experienced what has become known as the Four Sights, which would change his life forever.
+In four subsequent trips, he experienced what has become known as the Four Sights, which would profoundly change his life.

-On his first journey, he saw an aging man.
-His charioteer, Channa, told him that aging is part of everyone’s life.
+On his first journey, he encountered an aging man.
+His charioteer, Channa, explained to him that aging is a natural part of everyone’s life.

 On his second journey, he witnessed sickness.
 But, again, Channa told him it is an inescapable part of life.